 Furthermore, East Africa-born Omanis, influenced over centuries by a cosmopolitan Zanzibari society, were socially far less conservative than their Oman-born countrymen and were often stereotyped as too Western, “non-traditional” or “unpatriotic”, Nafla Soud al-Kharusi wrote in her study.

-For example, Madny al-Bakry, before he returned to Oman, Madny al-Bakry lived in Kuwait and the UAE, where he used to work in nightclubs as a singer, and formed his own band.
+For example, Madny al-Bakry, before he returned to Oman, lived in Kuwait and the UAE, where he worked in nightclubs as a singer and formed his own band.

 The legacy of slavery

-Although the Sultan of Muscat and Oman, Sultan Said, agreed to end the slave trade in 1847, the export of slaves continued into the 20th century.
+Although Sultan Said of Muscat and Oman agreed to end the slave trade in 1847, the export of slaves continued into the 20th century.

 According to historian Matthew Hopper’s book, Slaves of One Master: Globalization and Slavery in Arabia in the Age of Empire, of 800,000 Africans transported to the Arab Gulf in the latter half of the 19th century and until the 1930s, the vast majority were abducted from East Africa and shipped to ports in Yemen and Oman.

-Looking at the horizon of the Gulf of Oman from the living room of his bright modern house, al-Ghasani recognises, however, the participation of East Africa-born Omanis in this forgotten slave trade.
-“You cannot deny it”, he said, before adding that Arab Muslims should not bear sole responsibility as Indians “financed the trade” and Africans “provided the slaves”.
+Others are more balanced Looking at the horizon of the Gulf of Oman from the living room of his bright modern house, al-Ghasani recognises the participation of East Africa-born Omanis in the trade.

-Notwithstanding the challenges, al-Ghasani foresees potential in forming prosperous economic relations between Oman and Zanzibar with the Sultanate’s investments in the Tanzanian archipelago reaching $500m.
+Notwithstanding such challenges, al-Ghasani foresees potential in forming prosperous economic relations between Oman and Zanzibar with the Sultanate’s investments in the Tanzanian archipelago reaching $500m.

-He believes in the possibilities surrounding China’s Belt and Road Initiative (BRI), a global transport network of which Oman’s Duqm Port is part of.
-The Tanzania government, however, has suspended the construction of the BRI’s $10bn Bagamoyo Port after rejecting the terms offered by China.
+He believes in the opportunities relating to China’s Belt and Road Initiative (BRI), a global transport network of which Oman’s Duqm Port is part.
+The Tanzania government, however, has suspended the construction of the BRI’s $10bn Bagamoyo Port after rejecting the terms offered by Beijing.

-There are also moves to find a consensus over their shared history.
+There are also moves to find a consensus over Oman's and Zanzibar's shared history.
 In 2018, Oman signed an agreement with the island to digitise “documents and manuscripts relating to the historical relations between the two countries”, the Times of Oman reported.

-“I am very hopeful because the era of African nationalism is over and decolonisation is over too,” al-Ghasani says.
+“I am very hopeful because the era of African nationalism is over and decolonisation is over too,” he says.